-The next item in the agenda is the approval of merger of 2GO and SCVASI, with 2GO as surviving entity.
+The next item in the agenda is the voluntary delisting of 2GO from the Main Board of the PSE.

 The Chairman informed the stockholders that on February 28, 2023, the Board of Directors of SM Investments Corporation or SMIC, approved its conduct of a tender offer for up to 378,817,279 common shares constituting 15.39% of the issued and outstanding common capital stock of 2GO.
 He also stated that the 2GO Board approved, on the same date, the voluntary delisting of 2GO shares from the Main Board of PSE, subject to the successful completion of the intended tender offer by SMIC, compliance with other requirements of the PSE for voluntary delisting, and applicable regulations of the Securities and Exchange Commission or SEC.